HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Experiments

 \subsection{Dataset Construction}

 To evaluate our approach, we constructed a comprehensive dataset comprising three components.
-The complete dataset construction process and associated prompts are detailed in the appendix.
+The complete dataset construction process and associated prompts are detailed in the Appendix~\ref{sec:Data}.

 \textbf{Model Cards.} The dataset includes 37 different tasks from HuggingFace.
 For each task, we ranked models based on the number of likes and selected the top-ranking models, resulting in a candidate pool of 1,110 models.
+The complete task distribution is provided in Appendix Table~\ref{tab:task_distribution}.

 \textbf{Single-Task User Requests.} We constructed 1,016 single-task requests covering diverse domains represented by the candidate models.
 Each request was annotated by domain experts across two evaluation dimensions: \textit{Workability} (whether the model satisfies basic user needs) and \textit{Reasonability} (whether the model aligns with domain-specific preferences).